chemfiles/chemfiles/doc/index.rst

         std::cout << "There is " << frame.natoms() << " atoms in the frame" << std::endl;
         auto positions = frame.positions();

-        // Do stuff here with the positions
+        // Do awesome science here with the positions

+        if (frame.has_velocities()) {
+            auto velocities = frame.velocities();

+            // If the file contains information about the velocities, you will
+            // find them here.
+        }
     }